gwfisher/kvm_k3s_bootstrap/README.md

 * k3s - I just discovered this.
 I was using minikube, but k3s is so much more fun and flexible
 * bash - cuz everyone loves bash, and ansible is overkill for provisioning.
 * libvirt - I love KVWM for private cloud work.
 Otherwise it's AWS.
 Because let's face it, Google is crap.
+* traefik - This interests me.
+I'm more an HA-Proxy man myself

 I like K.I.S.S (keep it simple smartass)